-Another information-theoretic concept of use is Mutual Information (MI), which describes directly how much information the observation of a statistical random variable gives about another random variable.
+Another information-theoretic concept of use is Mutual Information (MI), which describes directly how much information the observation of a statistical random variable gives about another random variable barbershop game for free.
 MI can be written as comparing entropies between different random variables and so encompasses both uncertainty and influence as an information function.
 The full MI should consider the information between a node and the joint distribution of all other nodes in the sequence and has an exponential run-time.
 As an approximation, we take the pair-wise MI between a node and its left- and right-neighbors.
 Thus we are considering the effect selection of a node has on its neighbors.

 Our paper includes an additional optimization to reduce redundancy across sequences through clustering.
 Since selections are performed in batch, we can cluster tokens we expect to have a similar label and apply corrections to all tokens in the cluster.
 We incorporate cluster significance into our information functions for entropy and mutual information, Clustering combined with correction propagation provides many ways in which a single token correction can have far greater influence on the rest of the problem.

 The main domain where we find interactive inference to be particularly useful is in knowledge transfer.
-This is where a machine learning classifier is trained on data from a particular domain which is different from the domain in which it is applied, facilitating ease of use in applications.
+This is where a machine learning classifier is trained on data from a particular domain which is different from the domain in which it is applied, facilitating ease of use in applications sistema.
 Our two experimental tasks are bibliographic extraction and named entity recognition (NER).
 The bibliographic extraction problem aims to label citations with semantic information such as the Title, Author, Conference, etc. NER processes full sentences to extract words referring to people, locations, and organizations.

 We generated instances of knowledge transfer for both applications.
 The bibliographic labeling task was trained on the CORA dataset which consists of a wide range of papers in different fields of science.
 Our test set was the DBLP dataset and comprised primarily computer science papers.
 The NER task used a pre-trained classifier trained on newswire data (from the CoNLL 2003 shared task) and was tested on a set of Twitter data.